jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 To do it, Main Street has to believe in a new philosophy.
 One that rewards workers, creators, and collaborators—basically, the people who are willing to become player gods of the Computer Age.
 And that's the only political question you should be asking yourself.
 Today, choosing Red or Blue doesn't matter any more than voting for Protestant or Catholic on the ballot.

 https://www.youtube.com/watch?v=1oo59slGufc
 _This is Louis Rossmann.
 He repairs computers and saves his customers money.
 More than that, he advocates electronics should be better built and easy to repair.
 Some manufacturers, notably Apple, make it hard to repair our computers because they want us to replace them.
 Louis testifies before legislative committees and posts videos about his business and thoughts.
 He also teaches others how to open up their own repair business.
 You don't have to support his "right to repair" campaign (you should, though).
 The point is because of digital technology and open-source, he can use advanced repair software, collaborate with supporters, run a business, and thereby change his society.
-Another example of a player god doing real politics.Whatever you think is important, from wasted tax money, to unfulfilled political promises, you can fight back with computers._
+Another example of a player god doing real politics.
+Whatever you think is important, from wasted tax money to underfunded public education, you can fight back with computers as a player god._

 ## Open-Source Lets Us Bust Open Gates And Start The Future Now